-An uneasy feeling like you have you to be doing something, or being somewhere.
+Uneasy feelings like you have to be doing something, or being somewhere.

 One of the basic fundamental concepts of internal pain is anxiousness.

-Anxiousness is caused from a future oriented thinking-mind.
-When your mind is constantly dwelling on the future, is when your mind is in a restless and racing state.
+Anxiousness arises from a future oriented thinking-mind.
+When your mind is constantly dwelling on the future, it is in a restless and racing state.

 Generally speaking, in life, society gets extremely enslaved by the things that we feel we are obligated to do.

-You know the good ol’ to do list.
+You know the good old to do list.